 The village also has the Schug Hardware Museum and the National Postmark Collectors Museum and Research Center.
 The village site map can be viewed here.

 (June – August)

 Closed except for special functions and scheduled tours

 Historic Lyme Village is host to many special events including Pioneer Camp, Pioneer Days, A Night at the Village, Victorian Christmas Dinners, and Christmas of Yesteryear.
 Scroll down more to see upcoming events.

-The air-conditioned Carriage House Café and Shelter are available for rent throughout the year for parties, picnics, luncheons and receptions.
-The Detterman Log Church, John Wright Mansion, Schaeffer/Wolfe Barn, and village grounds host many weddings during the year.
+The air-conditioned Carriage House Café and Shelter are available for rent throughout the year for parties, picnics, luncheons, and receptions.
+The Detterman Log Church, John Wright Mansion, the heated Schaeffer/Wolfe Barn, and village grounds host many weddings during the year.
 Rental rates and information can be viewed here.

 The Historic Lyme Village Association is a non-profit (501(c)3) all volunteer organization.

 Gallery – Photos by Darrell Moll Photography